simonecesano/perl-Mojo-EWS-Auth/README.md

 # Mojo-EWS-Auth

-This is a simple Mojo-lite app for logging into an EWS based system.
+This is a simple Mojo-lite app for a log-in page into EWS (Exchange web service) based system.

 It provides a basic login form, an error page, and a landing page.